 (And, before you go on an ordering spree, always check to see if the accessory is compatible with your model.
 These things are not always universal.)

-Accommodating everything from broccoli to tamales to beets, here’s the One Steamer to Rule them All.
-For years, I’ve used a totally old-school collapsible metal steamer just like my mom had, only I got mine at the Goodwill.
+Accommodating everything from broccoli to tamales to beets, here’s the One Steamer to Rule Them All.
+For years, I’ve used a totally old-school collapsible metal steamer just like my mom had, only I got mine at Goodwill.
 It’s worked fine but was hard to fish out of the pot.